about the council board

 B.S. in Social Sciences, Illinois State University; Master's in Public Administration, John F. Kennedy School of Government at Harvard University; Executive Management programs at Harvard University and Arizona State University

 Neal’s entire professional career has been devoted to public administration and community management.
-As the COO for the ACC since 2010, he is involved in overseeing operating departments, programs and services; negotiating large-scale service agreements; recommending Board policies; supporting resident committees; and spearheading major capital projects such as Opportunity Way Park, Adventure Playground and Discovery Playground.
+With the ACC, he has been involved in overseeing operating departments, programs and services; negotiating large-scale service agreements; recommending Board policies; supporting resident committees; and spearheading major capital projects such as Opportunity Way Park, Adventure Playground and Discovery Playground.

-Prior to his appointment as COO, he served for twenty years in executive management positions with the City of Scottsdale, including Assistant City Manager for Administrative and Community Services, Human Resources General Manager, Assistant to the City Manager for Intergovernmental Relations and Executive Assistant to the Mayor.
+Prior to his appointment as COO in 2010, he served for twenty years in executive management positions with the City of Scottsdale, including Assistant City Manager for Administrative and Community Services, Human Resources General Manager, Assistant to the City Manager for Intergovernmental Relations and Executive Assistant to the Mayor.
+He was appointed to the position of Anthem's CEO in February 2018.

 Neal’s personal interests center around family, sports and outside activities with his wife Sherry, and their sons Nate and Zack.

-Doug Greenstein, Community Finance and Administration Officer (CFAO)
+Doug Greenstein, Community Finance and Operations Officer (CFOO)

 B.A. in Economics and Accounting, Rutgers University; M.B.A. in Corporate Finance and Accounting, New York University